Johannesburg SafeCity

 Risks and harms 🛑

-Johannesburg SafeCity has raised concerns over the surveillance of public spaces, the erosion of privacy and civil liberties, and inadequate poor transparency and accountability.
+Johannesburg SafeCity has raised concerns over the surveillance of public spaces and the erosion of privacy and civil liberties.

 Research, advocacy 🧮